solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 3. [Introduction to PDO]
 4. [PDO_MYSQL Reference]
 5. [Configure a PHP app for Azure App Service]
-6. The [php.ini directives] allow you to set and customize configure your PHP setup.
+6. The [php.ini directives] allow for the customization of the PHP environment.

 ## Java language support